jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/File handling.md

 ::::ExpandableHeading
 ### REST & SQL function&#x20;

-In the examples below, the file conversions are configured in the** REST and SQL (GET) functions **to convert the incoming files.&#x20;
+In the examples below, the file conversions are configured in the** REST and SQL (GET) functions **to convert the incoming files.

 :::CodeblockTabs
 rest-function-in